Metrics and Targets, Global Management

 Honda is promoting Group-wide efforts to realize a society with zero environmental impact throughout its life cycle.

-Honda’s long-term management policies and medium-term management plan are approved and resolved by the Executive Council (chaired by the Director,President, and Representative Executive Officer, and Chief Executive Officer) and the Board of Directors.
-The Board of Directors is the final supervisory body, covering actions to address climate change issues.
+The Board of Directors is the final supervisory body for important matters, covering actions to address climate change issues.
 The Executive Council deliberates in advance on matters to be resolved by the Board of Directors and discusses important management matters within the scope of authority delegated to it by the Board of Directors.

 In response to the need to address various risks associated with business activities and to oversee business operations for the sustainable development of society and Honda, Honda has designated knowledge in ESG and Sustainability, including ability in addressing climate change issues, as one of the necessary skills and appointed directors accordingly.

-Each Operation and Supervisory Unit and subsidiary formulates and promotes action plans and measures based on the company-wide long-term management policies and medium-term management plan, and important matters are reported and approved at the Executive Council as appropriate.
+Each Operation, Unit and subsidiary formulates and promotes action plans and measures based on the company-wide long-term management policies and medium-term management plan, and important matters are reported and approved at the Executive Council as appropriate.
 Respective Business Operations and Regional Operations formulate action plans and promote measures based on the global medium- to long-term environmental policies, based on information shared at the Global Environmental Secretariat Meeting (Secretariat: Corporate Strategy Operations).
-Each of Regional Operations holds a Regional Environmental Meeting to promote the PDCA cycle within Regional Operations.
-Each of Business Operations monitors regional progress and promotes the PDCA cycle within Business Operations.
+Each Regional Operations holds a Regional Environmental Meeting to promote the PDCA cycle within Regional Operations.
+Each Business Operations monitors regional progress and promotes the PDCA cycle within Business Operations.
 The Corporate Strategy Operations monitors the progress at Business Operations and Regional Operations and considers revisions to the medium- to long-term environmental policies and targets as necessary.
+Important matters are reported and approved at the Executive Council and reported and resolved at the Board of Directors.
+For important cross-departmental issues such as addressing climate change issues, a cross-departmental task force is formed to consider and propose action plans and measures as appropriate, and important matters are reported and approved at the Executive Council.

-Honda ESG Report 2025 | P185 Basic Approach
+Honda ESG Report 2026|P162 Basic Approach

 Toward the realization of a society with zero environmental impact, Honda’s Board of Directors and Executive Council regularly monitor the progress of KGIs for which the Board of Directors is responsible for supervision and KPIs for which the Executive Council is responsible for execution, thereby reinforcing management governance.
 Please refer to Item 6 B. “Compensation.” in the Form-20F for details of the executive remuneration system linked to financial and non-financial indicators.